m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 ![First conversation screen](img/first-conversation.webp)

 You can type a message to the AI in the message box at the bottom.
-When you're done, you submit the message by pressing Cmd+J on MacOS, or Ctrl+J on Windows or Linux.
+When you're done, you submit the message by pressing Cmd+J on Mac OS, or Ctrl+J on Windows or Linux.
 The return/enter key doesn't submit messages because this message box is designed to let you write very complex messages to the AI and you don't want to accidently submit them when you're trying to lay out text.